 What causes a belly bulge on an acoustic guitar?

 Many factors can cause a belly bulge.
 These include string tension, light bracing, and even humidity.
-Belly bulges usually form gradually over time and when the conditions are not optimal.
+Belly bulges usually form gradually over time.
+Also, when the conditions are not optimal.

 Things like leaving the guitar in a hot car and a dry environment can also cause a belly bulge.
-It’s best to learn how to properly care for your instrument to prevent issues like this from happening.
+It’s best to learn how to properly care for your instrument.
+Primarily to prevent issues like this from happening.
 Or, at the very least, prolong them.